Cactus TEFL

 2. What is the difference between TEFL, CELTA and Trinity CertTESOL?

-TEFL is the name of the industry you would be working in - teaching English as a foreign language.
+TEFL is the name of the industry you would be working in - Teaching English as a Foreign Language.
 In order to gain access to this industry, there are two key qualifications which stand out as being quite special in their international recognition - the Cambridge CELTA (Certificate of English Language Teaching to Adults) and the Trinity College CertTESOL (Certificate in Teaching English to Speakers of Other Languages).
+Both the CELTA and CertTESOL courses are types of TEFL courses.

 3. Will a 2-day/one week course give me a certificate in teaching EFL?

-The weekend course, however, is ideal if you want a basic introduction to TEFL, if you are looking to teach on a very informal basis, or if the kind of teaching that you are planning to do is voluntary.
-These types of courses are particularly beneficial to anyone who is looking to do a few months travelling, and perhaps pick up some casual work along the way.
+The short courses, however, are ideal if you want a basic introduction to TEFL.
+If you are looking to teach on an informal basis, or if the kind of teaching that you are planning to do is voluntary or temporary, these courses are perfect.
+They are particularly beneficial to anyone who is looking to do a few months travelling, and perhaps pick up some casual work along the way.
 If you are looking at teaching as a way to totally finance your new life abroad it would definitely be wiser to do a more internationally recognised qualification as this will give you much more flexibility with regard to what schools you can work for, and in which countries.

-If you are considering a very short course, such as a weekend TEFL course, you can always opt for extra modules to further increase your knowledge, such as the English Language Awareness Course.
+If you are considering a very short course, such as a weekend TEFL course or a 3-day TEFL course, you can always opt for extra modules to further increase your knowledge, such as the English Language Awareness Course.

 For native speakers of English, ideally you need to have the qualifications which would allow you to access a degree course - i.e. A-levels or an equivalent.
-Having said that, certain schools may require you to hold a degree, whilst others will consider your application if you just have relevant life experience - so it's always worth checking.
+Having said that, certain schools may require you to hold a degree, whilst others will consider your application if you just have relevant life experience.
+Schools generally use their discretion when it comes to accepting students onto a course, so it’s always worth applying and having an interview if you are keen to do the course.

 If you are a non native speaker, you will also need to be able to demonstrate your ability to use English to a very high standard - ideally you will need to hold something like Cambridge Advanced English (CAE), Certificate of Proficiency in English (CPE) or IELTS level 7.
 If you don't have an external qualification, the school will be able to test the level of your English, often by providing you with an additional language task to complete.

 * Want to do a TEFL course but worried you don't know enough grammar?
 Sign up to the brand new Cactus pre-TEFL online grammar course!
-Only £50!
+Only £75 for new Cactus TEFL customers. £50 for anyone who books a 4-week course through us!

 More info & book now >